 Read this before you buy or sell a short sale home.

-Whether you’re planning to buy a short sale home or put your current short sale home on the market, you’d be wise to do some research on the real estate listing agent who is handling the transaction and negotiating the short sale.
+Whether you’re planning to buy a short sale home in PA or put your current short sale home on the market, you’d be wise to do some research on the real estate listing agent who is handling the transaction and negotiating the short sale in PA.

 Who’s negotiating your short sale?

 The homeowner, or debtor, can get the ball rolling by calling their creditor (bank) to begin this dialogue.
 Most creditors will want to see that a buyer has been secured, a sale price has been established, and transaction figures have been calculated.
 So unless you’ve sold your home yourself, it would be natural to turn to your real estate listing agent to handle the ongoing short sale communications with the creditors after the homeowner’s initial call.
 You hired that agent to sell your home, right?
 You and your agent signed a listing contract, your agent marketed your home, coordinated buyer appointments, worked with offers, and negotiated with a buyer’s agent on your behalf.
 And now it’s time to go to settlement.
 But wait, your home is being sold as a short sale, remember?
 That means that along with you and the buyer, your creditors also need to be onboard with this transaction.
 That said, it’s extremely important for the success of the transaction to know who’s negotiating the short sale.

 Many agents today arrange for a 3rd party negotiating company to handle the negotiations.
 This can cost upwards of $5000 and unless you or your agent have stumbled upon a non-profit short sale negotiating company, these folks naturally expect to get paid.
 But the transaction is a short sale – there are insufficient dollars to cover all costs.
 So who pays this new, extra cost?
 To put it simply, the “transaction” pays the new cost and there are a few ways this could go…